CraicOverflow89/Krash/readme.md

 }
 ```

-Note that functions can also be defined in the older style (where `hello` is the same as 'callable' reference above, when used elsewhere);
+Note that functions can also be defined in the older style (where `hello` is the same as `callable` reference above, when used elsewhere);

 ```
 fun hello(name = "James") {